 \section{Motivation}

-From the mechanical music performing automata from middle ages, to the latest Japanese virtual signer Hatune Miku, there had been many attempts to create automated systems that perform music.
-However, many of these systems can only generate predefined expression.
-State-of-the-art text-to-speech system can already generate fluid and natural speech, but computer performance still can't perform very expressively.
-Therefore, many researcher have devoted their effort to develop systems that can automatically or semi-automatically perform music expressively.
+From the mechanical music performing automata from middle ages, to the latest Japanese virtualsinger Hatune Miku, there had been many attempts to create automated systems that perform music.
+However, many of these systems can only generate predefined expressions.
+State-of-the-art text-to-speech system can already generate fluid and natural speech, but a computer performance system still can't perform very expressively.
+Therefore, many researchers have devoted their effort to develop systems that can automatically or semi-automatically perform music expressively.
 There is even a biannual contest for such systems called Music Performance Rendering Contest (RenCon)\cite{RenCon}.
-The RenCon roadmap suggest that by 2050, they wish that a computer performer can win the Chopin International Piano Contest.
+The RenCon sets a goal that by 2050, a computer performer can win the Chopin International Piano Contest.

 There are many potential applications for a computer expressive performance system, many commercial music typesetting software like Finale\cite{finale} and Sibelius\cite{sibelius} already have expressive playback features built-in.
-For entertainment industry, such system can provide personalized music listening experience.
+For entertainment industry, such systems can provide personalized music listening experience.
 For music production industry, this technology can save a lot of cost on hiring musicians and license fees.
-Such system also opens up new opportunity in art, such as human-machine co-performance or interactive multimedia installation.
+Such systems also open up a new opportunity in art, such as human-machine co-performance or interactive multimedia installation.
 In academia, researchers can use this technology to study the performance style of musicians, or restore historical recording archive.

 \section{Goal and Contribution}

 The ultimate goal of this paper is to be able to play any music in any expressive style specified.
 But due to technical and time constrains, we narrow down our goal to building a computer expressive performance system that performs monophonic music phrases by off-line supervised learning.
-The phrasing need to be annotated by human, so it's a semi-automatic system.
+The phrasing is left to human, so the system built in this thesis is a semi-automatic one.

-The major contribution of this paper is that we apply structural support vector machine on expressive performance problem.
-There exist no previous work that uses the discriminative learning power of structural support vector machine with hidden Markov model output (SVM-HMM) on computer expressive performance question.
-We also developed methods and tools to generate a expressive performance corpus.
+The major contribution of this paper is that we apply a structural support vector machine to construct an expressive performance system.
+No previous systems used the discriminative learning power of the structural support vector machine with hidden Markov model output (SVM-HMM) to improve the computer’s capability for performing an expressive music performance.
+To build our system, wedeveloped methods and tools to prepare an expressive performance corpus for training and determining necessary parametric values of the SVM-HMM machine.
+Since there is no unified ways to evaluate the expressive performance, we arranged subjective tests and find that our system performance is not recognized as better than the human performance, however, their difference is without statistical significance for subjects having no music backgrounds.

+.

 \section{Chapter Organization}

-In Chapter \ref{chap:prev}, we will give an overview of previous works and their varying goals, these works will be grouped by the way they learn performance knowledge, and we will discuss some additional specialities such as special instrument model or special user interaction pattern.
-In Chapter \ref{chap:proposed}, we will first give a brief introduction to the mathematical background of SVM-HMM, and then give a top-down explanation to the proposed method.
-In Chapter \ref{chap:corpus}, we will explain how the corpus used for training is designed and implemented.
-In Chapter \ref{chap:exp}, we will discuss several experiments that demostrates design trade-offs and the subjective test results.
-Finally, we have included an appendix that presents some software tools used in this research, which may be helpful for other researchers in the computer music field.
+In Chapter \ref{chap:prev}, we give an overview of previous works with varyious goals.
+These works are grouped by the way they learn performance knowledge, and we will discuss some additional specialities such as special instrument model or special user interaction pattern.
+In Chapter \ref{chap:proposed}, we first give a brief introduction to the mathematical background of SVM-HMM, and then introduce a top-down explanation to the proposed method.
+In Chapter \ref{chap:corpus}, we explain how the corpus for training is designed and implemented.
+In Chapter \ref{chap:exp}, we examine several experiments that demostrate design trade-offs in realizing our system and the subjective test results.
+Finally, we summarize our work and point out possible improvement in Conclusions and present some software tools used in this research, which may be helpful for other researchers in the computer music field.

 \chapter{Previous Works}